avinetworks/avi-helm-charts/docs/AKO/values.md

 Each AKO instance mapped to a given Avi cloud should have a unique `clusterName` parameter.
 This would maintain uniqueness of object naming across Kubernetes clusters.

+### AKOSettings.apiServerPort

+The `apiServerPort` field is used to run the API server within the AKO pod.
+The kubernetes API server uses the `/api/status` API to verify the health of the AKO pod on the pod:port where the port is defined by this field.
+This is configurable, because some enviroments might block usage of the default `8080` port.
+This field is purely used for AKO's internal API server and must not be confused with a kubernetes pod port.

 ### AKOSettings.cniPlugin

 Use this flag only if you are using `calico`/`openshift` as a CNI and you are looking to a sync your static route configurations automatically.